Home > Guides > Best microphones for beginners: Up your game with these value mics

 The Shure SM57 is the most popular microphone in the world — and for good reason.
 The microphone is a dynamic microphone that’s built like an absolute tank.

 It’s perfect in recording and live situations on a snare drum or guitar amp.
-It has excellent off-axis noise reduction, which rejects noise from the sides and rear.
+It has excellent off-axis noise reduction, meaning it rejects noise from the sides and rear.

 The microphone doesn’t just sound great — it’s built like a brick too.
 It has a die-cast steel construction, meaning that if you’re looking for a microphone that can survive the bumps and bruises of touring, the SM57 is a great option.